Ulorewien/GAN-Models-Evaluation/README.md

 We focus on evaluating image realism, diversity, and style fidelity using the following custom datasets:

 1. **MNIST**: Handwritten digit dataset.
+[Link](https://www.kaggle.com/datasets/scolianni/mnistasjpg)
 2. **Shoe vs Sandal vs Boots**: A dataset containing images of shoes, sandals, and boots.
+[Link](https://www.kaggle.com/datasets/hasibalmuzdadid/shoe-vs-sandal-vs-boot-dataset-15k-images)
 3. **Flowers Dataset**: A dataset containing images of various types of flowers.
+[Link](https://www.kaggle.com/datasets/utkarshsaxenadn/flower-classification-5-classes-roselilyetc)

 ## Repository Structure

 - **CGAN**: Contains all files related to the training and architecture of the Conditional GAN.
-- **StyleGAN**: Contains all files related to the training and architecture of the Conditional StyleGAN.
+- **CStyleGAN**: Contains all files related to the training and architecture of the Conditional StyleGAN.
 - **Notebooks**: Contains all Jupyter notebooks used for training and experimentation.
 - **Outputs**: Contains model checkpoints, output images, and transition videos of image generation over the training process.